Consumer Medicine Information

-Taking your medicine at the same time each day will have the best effect.
-It will also help you remember when to take the tablets.
+Take your medicine at about the same time each day.
+Taking it at the same time each day will have the best effect.
+It will also help you remember when to take it.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

-Otherwise, take it as soon as you remember and then go back to taking it as you would normally.
+Otherwise, take it as soon as you remember and then go back to taking your medicine as you would normally.

 If you are not sure what to do, ask your doctor or pharmacist.